We've got talent. We're missing a flywheel.

 Already 1,000 signatories from Mollie, Picnic, Bird, Dott, Coolblue, Crisp, and more.

-As a startup sector, we're on the front line of technological innovation.
-We're building the companies that conceptualize and shape our digital future.
-All of the Netherlands benefits from this.
-Dutch startups created 151,000 jobs in more than 50 cities.
-Not only do startups generate a lot of money for the economy, but we also actively invest in the next generation of Dutch top talent.
+As the startup sector, we're on the frontline of technological innovation.
+We're building the companies that envision and shape our digital future.
+That's beneficial for the whole of the Netherlands.
+Dutch startups have created 151,000 jobs in more than 50 cities.
+Not only do startups generate a lot of revenue for the economy, but we also actively invest in the next generation of Dutch top talent.

-As a sector, we have to compete with companies from around the world—from Silicon Valley to London.
-However, recent research by the government has shown that this fight is getting increasingly difficult, especially due to a lack of employee participation.
-Our country ranks 22nd out of 25 countries.
-In the United States, a company going public is 19% employee-owned, while in the Netherlands, it's only 4%.
+As a sector, we have to compete with companies from all over the world—from Silicon Valley to London.
+However, recent research from the government has shown that this battle is becoming increasingly tough, especially due to a lack of employee participation.
+Our country ranks 22 out of a list of 25 countries.
+In the United States, a company that goes public is 19% owned by employees, while in the Netherlands it's only 4%.

-Complex regulations are therefore holding back the Dutch economy and its innovative capabilities.
-We're quickly losing promising companies to countries like the US, the UK, Israel, and others where this is well organized.
-To secure future earning potential, the Netherlands must take a different path.
+Complex regulations are thus holding back the economy and the innovative capacity of the Netherlands.
+We're rapidly losing promising companies to countries like the US, UK, Israel, and others where this is well-regulated.
+To secure future earning power, the Netherlands must take a different course.

-1. Reduce the administrative burden of participation schemes and make them feasible for young, unlisted startups.
+1. Reduce the administrative burden of participation schemes and make them feasible for young, non-listed startups.

-2. Tax should only be levied on stock options at the time of sale, when the tax can actually be paid.
+2. Only impose tax on stock options at the time of sale when the tax can actually be paid.

-3. Introduce an internationally competitive tax rate for stock options and enable Dutch companies to compete globally.
+3. Implement an internationally comparable tax rate for stock options and enable Dutch companies to compete globally.

-Improved legislation around employee participation will directly lead to greater prosperity and innovation in the Netherlands.
+Improved legislation on employee participation will directly lead to more prosperity and innovation in the Netherlands.

 Frequently Asked Questions